Stormy9/Stormy9.github.io/CS460/hwk_01/index.md

       text-decoration: none;
       font-weight: bold;
    ```

    <br><br>

-* i made a nav bar/menu, that includes links to all pages on the site, and includes a drop-down portion
+* i made a nav bar/menu, that includes links to all pages on the site, and includes a drop-down portion -- which fits nicely with my site layout

    it looks like this:
    ```html